 Businesses typically carry various debts across loans and credit cards, which can eat into profits.
 By excluding interests on those debts, your operating profit can show a more accurate picture of how well your business is actually performing.

-For instance, if you have a high debt load, you can have a positive operating profit and a negative net profit — or net burn.
-This shows your business’s core operations are sustainable, and you can make better financial decisions with this knowledge.
+For instance, if you have a high debt load, you can have a positive operating profit as well as a negative net profit — or net burn.
+This shows your business’s core operations are sustainable, and you can make better business decisions with this knowledge.